 The archery range is equipped to handle all aspects of the Archery merit badge.
 Scouts are encouraged to come and shoot even if they are not working on the merit badge.
-Arrow-making kits and materials are available in the Camp Tradin' Post.
+Arrow-making kits and materials are included for those Scouts working on the merit badge.
 Personal bows may be brought to camp but must be secured by the Archery Director/Rangemaster during your stay at camp.
 Crossbows are not allowed in camp.
 If brought to camp, they need to be checked in and locked up at the archery range.
-No tickets are necessary to shoot archery; however, an arrow kit needs to be purchased at the Tradin' Post to complete the merit badge.
+No tickets are necessary to shoot at archery or the adjacent tomahawk range.